 Dismantling

-Remove air filter.
-Remove the top toothed belt cover.
+Remove the air filter.
+Remove the upper timing belt cover.

 5-cylinder engine: remove the upper part of the intake manifold.

-Set the crankshaft to TDC on the 1st cylinder.
+Set the crankshaft to TDC of the piston of the 1st cylinder.

-Attention: Do not change the position of the motor any more.
+Note: Do not change the engine position again.

-Loosen the toothed belt and remove it upwards from the camshaft wheel.
+Loosen the timing belt and remove it upwards from the camshaft wheel.

 5-cylinder engine: remove the ignition distributor.

-Secure the camshaft gear at the front with a suitable pin.
-Unscrew and remove the camshaft gear, otherwise knock it out with light blows from a rubber mallet.
+Secure the camshaft gear at the front with a suitable rod.
+Unscrew and remove the camshaft gear, otherwise knock it out with light blows of a rubber hammer.
 Remove the camshaft key.

 Mark all bearing caps.